yashu17071997/intern_assessment/README.md

 $ cd Src
 Step 2: Creating a python file
 $ touch main.py
+(here the code can be fetched from main.py)
 Step 3: Creating a virtual environment and then later activate it
 $ python3 -m venv env
 $ source env/bin/activate